The Rules For Feedback

 In present day society everybody sues everybody for everything and no less so than in Hollywood.

-Before I can do a story analysis for you, you need to sign or click the standard release form provided on this site.
+Before I can do a story analysis for you, please sign and return the standard release form provided on this site for your protection and mine.

-Your script will not be returned.
+Your hard copy script will not be returned.
 It will be kept for one year in case you want to order a follow up analysis after which it will be shredded and destroyed.

-Send a check for the service ordered made out to Script Doctor, Inc. or Vernon Zimmerman along with the written material to be analyzed or pay by PAY PAL on the site.
+Send a check for the service ordered made out to Vernon Zimmerman along with the written material to be analyzed or pay by PAY PAL on the website.
 Cash or a Bank or US Postal money order in US dollars is also accepted.

-This happens often and is not to be fretted about.
+This happens frequently and is not to be fretted about.
 It's the way it is so get used to it.

-Besides that, most writers are too busy writing their own stuff and are not the least bit interested in stealing from you.
-So get a life.
+Besides that, serious writers are too busy writing their own stuff and are not the least bit interested in stealing from you.

 “An honest tale speeds best being plainly told.” —William Shakespeare